burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Names Overloading

-In C/C++ and other programming languages, the same identifier can be associated with more than one object at a given moment.
+In C and C++ and potentially in other programming languages, the same identifier can be associated with more than one object at a given moment.
 This situation is called *name overloading* or *name hiding* ([6], chapter 13).

 Next, creating two declarations of the same name in the same overload class in the same visibility block or at the top level is an error.